Mobile Application Traffic Reveals Multifunctional Use Patterns in Parisian Parks: Ethics Declarations

 \subsection{Limitations and Future Directions}

 Our study is not without limitations.
-First, the quality metrics excluded small and pocket parks due to constraints of the data source: the spatial resolution of mobile traffic data does not allow us to fully isolate activity within small-scale parks from that in surrounding areas.
-As mobile networks continue to densify, in the future, it may become feasible to include more and more smaller parks using the same methods.
+First, our quality metrics exclude small and pocket parks because the spatial resolution of mobile traffic data does not reliably separate activity inside these parks from surrounding areas.
+In addition, uneven base-station density can introduce assignment error, particularly in less densely deployed areas, and our coverage filter mitigates this at the cost of excluding some locations.
+As mobile networks continue to densify, in the future, it may become feasible to include more and more smaller parks using the same methods, as well as further explore areas that currently have a less dense deployment.

-Second, while our approach relies on cellular network data for geolocation, incorporating a more precise source of spatial information (e.g., GPS data) could further validate and refine our localization methodology.
-Such data could serve as ground truth for benchmarking.
-However, accessing high-resolution mobility data typically requires linking information across institutions and potentially identifying individuals, which poses significant privacy concerns, limits scalability as it conflicts with current data protection regulations.
+Second, our approach relies on mobile network deployments for geolocation, with traffic aggregated at antenna level, preventing inference of visitor origins (\eg home neighborhoods) and separation of local residents from inbound visitors.
+Future work combining higher-resolution mobility traces (\eg GPS) with app-level activity could directly quantify mobility flows and stratify behaviors by visitor origin.
+However, accessing high-resolution mobility data typically requires linking information across institutions and potentially identifying individuals, which poses significant privacy concerns and limits scalability, as it conflicts with current data protection regulations.

 It is also important to note the limitations associated with the collection of app-level traffic data.
 Although measurements are passively conducted via the network operator, they still require each application to have a distinct \textit{traffic footprint}.
 For example, our Gaming category includes titles such as Pokémon Go and Fortnite, which have a significant online component and may be biased toward certain demographics.
 In contrast, games that generate little to no network traffic may not be well represented by this method (\eg Candy Crush).
+Additionally, the 35\% operator market share may not fully represent digital habits across all demographic groups, including some elderly and lower-income populations, which may under-represent certain usage patterns.
+Future work could mitigate this through demographic weighting or by integrating complementary data sources.

 Lastly, our analysis is limited to parks within the metropolitan area of Paris, potentially biasing the findings toward the spatial, cultural, and socioeconomic characteristics of this region.
 Future research could extend this framework to other French cities to assess national generalizability and, more broadly, to diverse global urban contexts to explore how relationships between smartphone usage and park activity may vary across sociocultural and infrastructural settings.